Cray-HPE/docs-csm/operations/validate_csm_health.md

    [uai_portmap]
    ```

    This has created the UAI and the UAI is currently in the process of initializing and running.
+The `uai_status` in
+   the output from this command may instead be `Waiting`, which is also acceptable.

 1. Set `UAINAME` to the value of the `uai_name` field in the previous command output (`uai-vers-a00fb46b` in our example):
    ```bash